 - Appoint owners of touchpoints responsible for their team to make follow-up calls.

-If the head of the department of touchpoint owners cant take an action on the customer issues then inform the customer about it.
+If the head of the department of touchpoint owners can’t take action on the customer issues then inform the customer about it.
 Be transparent.

 - Service Team: If the feedback is about the service, agents themselves, or their manager.